luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Run the demo script
 *******************

-Having the files in place, we are now able to run the demo with our custom model
+Having the files in place, we can now run the demo with our custom model

 .. code-block:: bash

   $ python3 depthai_demo.py -cnn custom_model

-And you should see an output and your NN results displayed (or printed in the console if :code:`raw` selected and no handler file)
+And you should see the output and your NN results displayed (or printed in the console if :code:`raw` was selected and there is no handler file)

 .. image:: https://user-images.githubusercontent.com/5244214/120194749-4ce7d000-c21e-11eb-80f1-86c35080161e.png
   :alt: custom model